Jenny Gilruth: Rural schools

 In April 2024, Gilruth and the leader of the Highland Council, Raymond Bremner, met with parents of children attending rural schools in the Highland area of Scotland, following the establishment of the Save Our Rural Schools campaign.
 A letter was sent to parents by the campaign of children attending Ullapool, Gairloch High School, Kinlochbervie High School and Farr High, calling for a meeting to discuss the “dire state of the buildings".
 Following the meeting, Gilruth said that she would "promise future meetings to find solutions" to the issues identified by the campaign.

 In March 2025, Gilruth was asked to intervene regarding the condition of Buckie High School in Moray, which was described as "one of the worst in Scotland" by a Moray Council councillor.
 The school was initially set to benefit from funding through the Scottish Government's Learning Estate Investment Programme (LEIP) Phase 3 project, however, after substantial cuts made by Moray Council to their budget, the likelihood of any substantial programme of refurbishment at the school commencing were cut dramatically.
 The school, through the funding from the Scottish Government investment programme, was initially set to be reconstructed.

 Tuition fees

 In March 2025, Gilruth confirmed that the Scottish Government "will stand by free tuition fees" despite funding challenges faced by Scottish universities.
 She confirmed that the Scottish National Party (SNP) who run the Scottish Government, will "never support a policy where we bring back tuition fees", claiming that "we need to look to the progress we have made in relation to widening access to children from our poorer communities".

 Gilruth was accused of "lack of accountability" by the Scottish Conservatives following the announcement by the University of Dundee that it was to cut 632 jobs in an attempt to reduce its £35 million defect.

+Deputy First Minister (2026–present)

+Gilruth was appointed as Deputy First Minister on 20 May 2026, replacing Kate Forbes, who had chosen to retire from politics at the 2026 election.

+Finance Secretary

+Alongside her role as Deputy First Minister, Gilruth was also appointed as the Cabinet Secretary for Finance and Local Government by John Swinney.